abs-tudelft/sbd/src/lab1/assignment.md

   the input data set grows larger.
 - Use H3 version 3.7.0, since higher versions may cause problems in the container setup.
+- If you use all data while developing and debugging, testing a single code change may take very long, e.g. more than 10 minutes.
+Therefore, while developing, try to make your iterations as short as possible by limiting the input datasets.
+For example, you could first try to answer the question only for cities of a population higher than some large amount (so you end up answering the query for a few cities, rather than for thousands of places).
+  Or, you could load only one or two ALOS tiles of which you know includes a few places, so you end up with less elevation data.
+Once you have a functional implementation, move towards calculating on the whole dataset to report the output and the run times.
+- To get an idea of where a lot of computation takes place, make sure to check the Spark history server.
+This helps you think about how to improve expensive steps such as shuffles, by reordering or caching computations, or pre-processing data sets, or by thinking about when to include pieces of data in intermediate dataframes/sets.

 [Zuid-Holland]: https://download.geofabrik.de/europe/netherlands/zuid-holland-latest.osm.pbf
 [Geofabrik]: https://geofabrik.de/